UKSG Usage Statistics

 Learning objectives

-• Usage statistics as a practical tool in the library
+• Gaining insight into how usage statistics can be used as a practical tool in the library

-• Practical tips on manipulating and presenting usage data in Microsoft Excel.
+• Learning practical skills in manipulating and presenting usage data in Microsoft Excel.

 Check when this event is next being held.